 Process of Licensing

-The following steps are included in the process of licensing:
+The following steps are included in the process of licensing for bis registration:

 - The first step includes submission of application for BIS Certification;